Seven Books That Made Me Fall in Love with History

 It’s hard to believe it has already been 26 years since Thomas Cahill published How the Irish Saved Civilization.
 I remember reading Cahill’s book as a young man and absolutely falling in love with Irish culture.
 This book demonstrates how the Irish served as a cultural bridge between the culture of ancient Rome and medieval Christendom, preserving all that was best about Roman antiquity through their monastic scribes while imbibing Christianity with their own unique Celtic spirit.

 It should be known that Cahill is a progressive, and it shows in certain passages where he makes unfortunately snarky comments about the papacy—and I absolutely would not recommend anything he has written since.
 But even a blind squirrel finds a nut now and then, and Cahill definitely hit a home run with this book, at least regarding the contributions of the Irish.
-It is an admirable example of a well-written cultural history which, despite the author’s regrettable bias, is still worth a read.
+It is an admirable example of a well-written cultural history that is still worth a read despite the author’s regrettable bias.

 History of the Conquest of Mexico by William Prescott